B. 1952 D. 2018

 The act of writing is a process of curiosity and discovery, with the unconscious mind leading, and everything focussing on finding the right concrete details.
 Matthew Sweeney

 About Matthew Sweeney

 Matthew Sweeney was born in Donegal in 1952.
-He sees in the Irish Tradition – rich as it is with the parallel existence of the Otherworld and the physical world – an openness to Alternative Realism not present in the English Tradition.
-Sweeney has a Degree in German and English and has said in interview that his motivation for studying German was his love of Kafka.
+He saw in the Irish Tradition – rich as it is with the parallel existence of the Otherworld and the physical world – an openness to Alternative Realism not present in the English Tradition.
+Sweeney had a Degree in German and English and said in interview that his motivation for studying German was his love of Kafka.
 At the Polytechnic of North London and the University of Freiburg, he was introduced to other poets from the German Literary Tradition, who had a profound effect on his writing.
 There, he made a connection between the Irish and German Traditions, saying later in interview: “I saw round the back the same thing with a little bit of darkness added and that appealed to me – European darkness.
 So I made this big connection and it was wonderful.”

 Sweeney’s first collection was published in 1981, but it wasn’t until he won the Prudence Farmer Prize (for the best poem of the year in The New Statesman) for ‘Ends’ in 1985, that he began to be recognised as a modern day fabulist.
-The part spiky, part deadpan tone of this early poem – which you can hear on this Archive recording – is characteristic of his oeuvre to date.
+The part spiky, part deadpan tone of this early poem – which you can hear on this Archive recording – is characteristic of his oeuvre.